gerasimou/RBV/docs/index.md

     - [x] Quantitative verification on these models enables computing **expected intervals for key system properties** capturing the parametric uncertainy of the robotic mission

-    - [x] The framework is illustrated on  case study for the verification of an **offshore wind-turbine inspection and maintenance robotic mission**
+    - [x] The framework is illustrated on a case study for the verification of an **offshore wind-turbine inspection and maintenance robotic mission**
     <!-- **autonomous robotic mission for underwater infrastructure inspection and repair** -->